Children and Young People's Nursing (pre-registration) MScStudy level: Postgraduate

 Why you should study this course

-The Children and Young People's Nursing (Pre-registration) MSc Nursing is a two-year postgraduate course which can lead to registration as a Children and Young People's Nurse with the Nursing and Midwifery Council (NMC).
+The Children and Young People's Nursing (pre-registration) MSc is a two-year postgraduate course which can lead to registration as a Children and Young People's Nurse with the Nursing and Midwifery Council (NMC).
 On successful completion of the course, you will be able to demonstrate the professional values, attitudes and behaviours required to deliver safe and effective, holistic child and family-centred care.
 This will allow you to play a vital role in the journey of children and their families, during very challenging and difficult times.

 - The course is aimed at individuals with a prior undergraduate degree and evidence of experience in health and social care.
 Previous undergraduate degrees may include (but are not limited to) health-related disciplines, psychology, criminology or sociology degrees.
 Those with non-health-related degrees must demonstrate extensive experience in the clinical health and social care sector.
 It is also suitable for existing nurses looking for dual qualification.